-In 2018, the Tax Cuts and Jobs Act eliminates the deduction for personal and dependent exemptions.
-The new tax law almost doubles the previous standard deduction amounts to \$24,000 for married filing jointly, \$12,000 for single filers, and \$18,000 for heads of households, indexed for inflation.
+In 2018, the Tax Cuts and Jobs Act eliminated the deduction for personal and dependent exemptions.
+The tax law almost doubled the previous standard deduction amounts.
+In 2019, the deduction amounts are \$24,400 for married filing jointly, \$12,200 for single filers, and \$18,350 for heads of households, indexed for inflation.
 These changes expire at the end of 2025 unless Congress takes further action.